Fueled By Death Cast Ep. 17—MIKE BROWN

 Dustin: I'm not going to just let it go, but it's not doing you any good.
 You've got to let it go.
 That's awesome.

 Mike: I think I block those things out.
-They're mostly my ideas and I know that about 10% of the ideas that I come up with, they work out.
-90% fail miserably or we just can't get the momentum going to drive it to success.
+They're mostly my ideas, and I know that about 10% of the ideas that I come up with, they work out.
+Ninety percent fail miserably, or we just can't get the momentum going to drive it to success.
 The thing about a small team is you start bringing up projects, bringing up projects and eventually you spread yourself too thin and something that may have worked out, it just doesn't have the manpower or the focus to drive it to success.
 I'm trying to think of an example of that, but I really think ...

 Dustin: Mental block.